aakanshaparmar/humble-beginning/README.md

 	The file to be executed is task1/cesium/task1.html.

-	To view the application one must navigate to the directory cesium and run the command "node server.js" to start the server on the local machine.
+	To view the application one must navigate to the directory task1/cesium and run the command "node server.js" to start the server on the local machine.
 Once the server has started, the program can be accessed at localhost:8080/task1.html

 	Clicking on a point on the globe/map will display a white dot at that location and also display the consequent latitude, longitude values in the top left part of the screen.